NithinKalidas/Appian/Process Model.md

 Create WebAPI of start process type and implement SP

 ## 21. How to schedule a PM at specifi time?
+In start Process by scheduling the time and interval of run (NR)

 ## 22. How to optimise the PM having 200 Nodes?
 Need to create reusable process model and call the process model again